If anyone deserves a presidential pardon for drug violations, it surely has to be the four creative drug runners nabbed in Northampton recently.

 Maybe their plan was to sell the bags to fellow mellow Millennials, the very people Barack Obama needs to finance his socialist takeover of medical care in America.

 "Look," one of the fine lads could say to potential customers, "This is all for Obama Care, just like it says on the package.
-And if you get hooked on the drug, not to worry.
-You're covered."

 The Northampton Four could have been recognized nationally for supporting and selling Obamacare -- the health-care program, not the drugs -- to the millions of young people across the nation